mrousavy/WebUntisSharp/README.md

    using(WebUntis untis = new WebUntis("mrousavy", "password1234", schoolUrl, "WebUntisSharp API"))
       // our Requests to the WebUntis API go here
    }
-   // ebUntis Object is now disposed and Logged out (Session has ended)
+   // WebUntis Object is now disposed and Logged out (Session has ended)
    ```

    * VB: